Image

 In college there are usually two different roommate scenarios involving two different environments.

-• Dorm on campus with a randomly selected roommate through residence life: This is the most common experience for incoming freshman, so relax.
+This is the most common experience for incoming freshman, so relax.
 It’s like a lottery, but surprises are not necessarily a bad thing is this situation.
-Pros include getting to make a new friend, cons include rolling the dice and getting a roommate you would rather not have.
+Pros include getting to make a new friend.
+Cons include rolling the dice and getting a roommate you would rather not have.

-• Dorm on campus with a preselected friend: Many students fall back on old reliable friends or at least acquaintances if they happen to be attending the same school.
-Pros include predictability, but cons include the potential that you may no longer like your friend as much once you start living with them, and the opportunity cost of not having a new person in your circle of college friends.
+Many students fall back on old friends or at least acquaintances if they’re attending the same school.
+Pros include predictability.
+However, cons include the potential that your opinion on your friend may change once you start living with them.
+Additionally, the lost opportunity cost of not having a new person in your circle of college friends.

-• Living off-campus and privately search for a roommate: If you have the chance to live off campus, you will be connecting with potential roommates that may be attending different schools, or maybe are not even in college.
-Pros again include expanding your social circle, but cons are there is a bigger wild card for what roommate you will find.
+If you have the chance to live off campus, you could connect with roommates that may be attending different schools, or may not be in college.
+Pros again include expanding your social circle.
+Cons are there is a bigger wild card for what roommate you will find.

-• Living off-campus with a preselected friend: Living off campus with a friend is very common when the opportunity arises.
-Pros include a more reliable person to share rent and responsibilities with, but cons are like whats already mentioned; A smaller social circle and the chance that living with your friend ends up ruining the friendship.
+Living off campus with a friend is very common when the opportunity arises.
+Pros include a more reliable person to share rent and responsibilities with, but cons are like what’s already mentioned; A smaller social circle and the chance that living with your friend ends up ruining the friendship.

 While finding a reliable friend to live with in college may provide stability, finding and living with new people has unique rewards that can make the search very worth it.
 After all, a lot of the college experience is about meeting new and different people, and learning to live together happily.
 Remember, this is only a temporary living arrangement while attending school, not a lifetime commitment.
 If you cannot get over the nervousness or fears associated with the unknown, you may have difficulty dealing with college all together.
 Sometimes it’s better to just go with it and find out.
 Finding a college roommate is an adventure worth undertaking.